What We Do at the Northern Uganda Development Foundation

 This activity ties in nicely to our demonstration farm.
 We hope to use our demonstration farm to educate farmers and villages on different types of food these farmers can grow that will be healthier and more profitable.

-In early 2008, the executive of NUDF decided to take a bold next step: to plan and execute the construction of a center that could act as a project headquarters, a meeting place for the people to discuss priorities and projects, and a place to stay for visiting medical practitioners supplying fundamental health care to the people.
+In early 2008, the executive of NUDF decided to take a bold next step: to plan and execute the construction of a centre that could act as a project headquarters, a meeting place for the people to discuss priorities and projects, and a place to stay for visiting medical practitioners supplying fundamental health care to the people.
 This vision has slowly come to fruition.
-Built on donated land, the foundation of the center to be called Canada House was laid in June 2008.
-The interior will be completed by the end of 2012.
-In addition, three self-contained brick shelters constructed in the local design are being constructed and will be completed in 2013.
-Canada house, besides being NUDF headquarters, will offer for the first time much needed community education programs.
+Built on donated land, the foundation of the centre to be called Canada House was laid in June 2008.
+The interior was completed by the end of 2012.
+In addition, three self-contained brick shelters constructed in the local design were constructed and were completed in 2013.
+Canada house, besides being NUDF headquarters, offers for the first time much needed community education programs.

 We uphold our mission

 Northern Uganda Development Foundation (NUDF) is a registered charity organization based in Prince George, British Columbia, Canada, with the mission to mitigate poverty and improve the standard of living of the rural people of northern Uganda by promoting sustainable development solutions in the region.
 We seek to empower the villagers because they are the stakeholders, as well as change agents.
 Villagers and NUDF jointly and closely follow a “participatory development” process in which they are substantially involved in the selection, design, planning, implementation, monitoring and evaluation of programs and projects that will affect them.